qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 ```

 #### Name tests after the behavior being tested
 Method-oriented tests are usually named after the method being tested (e.g., a test for the updateBalance method is usually called testUpdateBalance).
 With more focused behavior-driven tests, we have a lot more flexibility and the chance to convey useful information in the test’s name.
-The test name is very important: it will often be the first or only token visible in failure reports, so it’s your best opportunity to communi‐ cate the problem when the test breaks.
+The test name is very important: it will often be the first or only token visible in failure reports, so it’s your best opportunity to communicate the problem when the test breaks.
 It’s also the most straightforward way to express the intent of the test.

 A test’s name should summarize the behavior it is testing.
 A good name describes both the actions that are being taken on a system and the expected outcome.
 Test names will sometimes include additional information like the state of the system or its environment before taking action on it.
 Some languages and frameworks make this easier than others by allowing tests to be nested within one another and named using strings, such as in Example 12-13, which uses Jasmine.